PavlenkoDR/TikTokDownloader/ReadMe.md

 # TikTok downloader application
 Xamarin.Forms Android Target Version 9.0

-The application allows you to download watermark and no-watermark videos.
+The application allows you to download watermark and no-watermark videos and images.
 It also allows you to separately download music from the video

 ## Download links: